throneless-tech/jobsboard/content/post/All*-Above-All_Chief-of-Strategies-and-Campaigns.md

 both the (c)(3) and (c)(4); identify new opportunities; and manage programmatic staff.
-The Chief of Strategies and Campaigns is part of the Executive Team working together to set the organizational direction, establish priorities, and facilitate cross-organization collaboration and innovation of All* Above All and All* Above All Action Fund.
+The Chief of Strategies and Campaigns is part of the Executive Team working together to set the organizational direction, establish priorities, and facilitate cross-organization collaboration and innovation of All* Above All and All* Above All Action Fund.ities, and facilitate cross-organization collaboration and innovation of All* Above All and All* Above All Action Fund.